|

 Jesse Belvin

-A prolific songwriter who penned the classic "Earth Angel", as well as being one of the most versatile vocalists of his era and an influence on almost every west coast R&B singer of the 50's.
-He recorded with so many short lived groups and under multiple aliases that his work is scattered to the wind, but his signature song, "Goodnight My Love", became a rock standard.
-Belvin died at the age of 26 in a 1960 car crash and his role as RCA's potential crossover R&B artist was taken by Sam Cooke.
+A prolific songwriter who penned the classic "Earth Angel", as well as being one of the most versatile vocalists of his era and an influence on almost every west coast rock singer of the 50's.
+He recorded with so many short lived groups and under multiple aliases, scoring numerous hits along the way, that his work is scattered to the wind, but his signature solo song, "Goodnight My Love", became a rock standard.
+Belvin died at the age of 26 in a 1960 car crash and remains an almost mythical figure in rock's rise to prominence among other artists.

 Qualifications: 5